Allegheny County, Pennsylvania: History

-On October 27, 2018 during a Sabbath course and a Torah study a domestic terrorist attack occurred at the Tree of Life – Or L'Simcha Congregation killing 12 people and harming eight others, marking it one of the deadliest terrorist attacks in Pennsylvania history.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 745 sqmi, of which 730 sqmi is land and 14 sqmi (1.9%) is water.

-Three major rivers traverse Allegheny County: the Allegheny River and the Monongahela River converge at Downtown Pittsburgh to form the Ohio River.
+Four major rivers traverse Allegheny County: the Allegheny River and the Monongahela River converge at Downtown Pittsburgh to form the Ohio River.
 The Youghiogheny River flows into the Monongahela River at McKeesport, 10 mi to the southeast.
 There are several islands in these courses.
 The rivers drain via the Mississippi River into the Gulf of Mexico.
-Although the county's industrial growth resulted in clearcutting of the area's forests at one time, there has been regrowth and a significant woodland remains.
+Although the county's industrial growth resulted in clearcutting of the area's forests, a significant amount of woodland has regrown.